Application Advice from our Students

 - Talk to as many students as you can about their experiences, especially those that work with your potential advisor.
 Not only will you get a better sense if this program and lab group is right for you, but the other students will get to know you as a person.
 Faculty sometimes solicit the opinions of their students when weighing their choices.

 - You will be asked about what you want to do in grad school, and what your plans are after that.
 Even if you’re not sure about either of those things, it’s a good idea to have a thoughtful response prepared, outlining some possible research topics and career plans.

-- The process of prospective students and advisors selecting one another is a weird dance, and every faculty member has different norms and expectations about this.
-Sometimes it takes a while to know where you stand: if they have funding for you, if they’re interested in other prospective students, etc. Likewise, you may be interested in pursuing offers at multiple institutions or multiple lab groups within one institution.
-It can be really opaque and frustrating!
-This is normal, and you can ameliorate the situation by being honest and clear about your timeline for making a decision, and the information that you need from them in order to do so.
+- The process of students and advisors selecting one another is a strange dance, and every faculty member has different norms and expectations for this.
+It can be a little confusing.
+This is normal.
+Sometimes it takes a while to know where you stand: if they have funding for you or if you will have to TA often to fund yourself, if they’re interested in other prospective students, etc. Likewise, you may be interested in pursuing offers at multiple institutions or multiple lab groups within one institution.
+You can ameliorate the situation by being honest and clear about your timeline for making a decision and the information that you need from them in order to do so.

-Finally, but very importantly, if you are accepted to UW Oceanography, you will receive a tuition waiver and stipend, meaning you will get paid to be a graduate student!
+Finally, but very importantly, as a graduate student in the School of Oceanography, you will receive a tuition waiver and stipend, meaning you will get paid to be a graduate student!
 This is common for most science PhD programs.
 Wherever you choose to go, know your worth and don’t settle for less.